straz/artificialtrust/_articles/institution.md

 wrong kinds of power) over individuals.

-* *Hypoinstitutionism* - weakening institutions to the point where individuals are harmed, because they fail to provide the services they were supposed to.
+* *Hypoinstitutionism* - weakening institutions to the point where individuals are harmed.
+These institutions fail to provide the services they were supposed to.

 We talk about institutions in terms of our trust in them.
 This trust is itself an institution, a durable information structure that's shared